jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 $$k(x, x') = \langle f(x), f(x') \rangle$$

 So what's a good choice for $f$?

-A straightforward approach seems to be taking the mean BERT embedding as $f$.
+Taking the mean BERT embedding as $f$ seems like a traightforward approach.

 But this is actually a pretty bad kernel.
 If you compare $f$ with something like the mean word2vec vector, you'll find that the latter performs much better on STS tasks.